Victor Swenson: Education

 Swenson received a bachelor's degree from Oberlin College an M.A. and history from George Washington University and his Ph.D. from Johns Hopkins specializing in the Middle East.
 He taught for four years at the University of Massachusetts, at Oberlin College for a year and then taught at Johnson State College.

-Personal life
+Family

-Swenson was raised in Indiana.
-His father was a chemist.
-He was married to the poet and professor Judy Yarnall.
-They lived in Vermont.
-He had two daughters from a previous marriage to the painter Sarah Belchetz-Swenson.
+Victor Reuben Swenson was born in St. Catherine Hospital, East Chicago, Indiana to Reuben August Swenson (1905–2002; a chemist) and Ellen (Minota) Swenson (1906–1984).
+He was raised in Indiana.
+He was first married to painter Sarah Belchetz, with whom he had two daughters.
+They divorced and he married poet and professor Judith Yarnall; they lived in Johnson, Vermont.